Talking Tom & Friends (TV series): Broadcast and release

 The series was released on YouTube.
-It was also broadcast on Boomerang UK, which began in September 2016.
-It was released on Netflix as well, but has since been discontinued, but the fifth season is currently airing on Pop.
+It was also broadcast on Boomerang UK, which began in September 2016, and Pop for the fifth season.
+It was released on Netflix as well, but has since been discontinued.
+The series also aired on Cartoon Network internationally.

 Reception and accolades

 The show is rated three stars out of five by Common Sense Media, which says that "Talking Tom & Friends centers on the animated stars of a popular app series, so kids who know and love them will want to watch their TV antics.
 On the whole, the content is fine for kids, and there's plenty of silliness (and some body noises and humor) to keep them entertained.
 That's the show's main intent, so don't expect many teaching moments.
 The characters argue and get on each other's nerves at times, and some squabbles get physical with tussles and wrestling, but there are no injuries."

 In 2016, the show won the Cablefax Program Awards for Best Animated Series.

-The show is available on YouTube, where the show's official channel has 16.1 million subscribers and 6.9 billion views as of August 2022.
+The show is available on YouTube, where the show's official channel has 16.2 million subscribers and 7.1 billion views as of May 2026.